 Understanding SCCM Incremental Collection , Evaluation and monitoring

-Configuration Manager uses following threads to handle collection evaluation.
+Configuration Manager uses the following threads to handle collection evaluation.
 The appropriate thread is executed depending on the evaluation type.
-For example, if evaluation type is incremental then Express thread handle collection evaluation process.
+For example, if the evaluation type is incremental, then the Express thread handle collection evaluation process.

 • Primary for scheduled collection updates